 This test is positive in about 45 -50% of cases of infertility thus raising the incidence of the disease tremendously in the country.
 Many studies from various parts of the country have corroborated this.
 Cases of long-standing unexplained infertility have been diagnosed by this test, and treatment has resulted in pregnancies.

-The problem with DNA PCR is that it can pick up even dead bacilli and RNA PCR although it detects only live bacilli is very difficult to carry out and the samples may get contaminated during transfer.
+The problem with DNA PCR is that it can pick up even dead bacilli and RNA PCR although it detects only live bacilli are very difficult to carry out and the samples may get contaminated during transfer.
 PCR is also an expensive test.PCR can be positive in both infertile and fertile women.
-The critique therefore is whether treatment should be based solely on the presence of a PCR positive test?
-The present recommendation is to consider the patient to be having TB if PCR is positive with other signs and symptoms of tuberculosis and other tests like X-ray, ultrasound are also showing some features suggestive of it.
+The critique, therefore, is whether treatment should be based solely on the presence of a PCR positive test?
+The present recommendation is to consider the patient to be having TB if PCR is positive with other signs and symptoms of tuberculosis and other tests like X-ray, ultrasound is also showing some features suggestive of it.

 MOTT is the short form for Mycobacterium Other Than Tuberculosis.
 These are bacteria that may live in the body of the individual like parasites without causing any harm to them.
 These are called “commensals” No treatment is required if these are not causing a problem.
 Occasionally MOTT infection may erupt in an operative wound which refuses to heal.
 Such patients need long term treatment with antibiotics.

 At Southend Fertility, we understand the importance of TB testing and the interpretation of all the tests as well.
-We therefore recommend testing to all our patients but selectively treat them depending on the need.
-However, once put on treatment, it is our philosophy to continue treatment till the disease is cured and then initiate treatment for infertility.
-From our own experience we have found that this generally takes 9 months to one year of treatment.
+We, therefore, recommend testing to all our patients but selectively treat them depending on the need.
+However, once put on treatment, it is our philosophy to continue treatment until the disease is cured and then initiate treatment for infertility.
+From our own experience, we have found that this generally takes 9 months to one year of treatment.
 Best results of IVF are achieved only after complete treatment.